Zoos at the forefront of promoting Global Conservation

 not as simple as protecting species and habitats – a global, cooperative

-approach is needed for successful conservation; and this is where Zoos
+approach is needed for successful conservation.
+This is where Zoos

-Zoos have a major role to play in helping conservation on a global scale
+Zoos play an important role in promoting and effecting conservation efforts on a global scale

 Zoo Keepers have the opportunity to be involved in a multitude of